 3. Yosemite Falls

-Pro Tip: For an extra special experience, go during the moonbow.
+Local Tip: For an extra special experience, go during the moonbow.

 4. Tunnel View

 This spot can get crowded with tour buses and cars, but still makes the list of top places to see.
-From here you get a view of Yosemite Valley, Bridalveil Fall, Half Dome, and El-Capitan.
+From here, you get a view of Yosemite Valley, Bridalveil Fall, Half Dome, and El Capitan.

 5. Bridalveil Fall

 This waterfall is one of the most iconic waterfalls in the park and is just a short hike away (0.5 miles).
 It has quite the spray in the spring.
-The Ahwahneechee Native American tribe believed that inhaling the mist would improve your chances of getting married.
+The Ahwahneechee Native American tribe believed inhaling the mist would improve your chances of getting married.

 This is Yosemite’s most popular rock formation.
 You can even hike to the top.
 Check out our guide on hiking this 15-mile trail here.
 I still can’t believe I climbed those cables with my fear of heights!
+It was one of the scariest hikes I’ve done.

 7. El Capitan